brittanyrw/emojiscreen/README.md

 ![Screenshot of Beauty and the Beast Emoji Card](readme/emoji-card.png)

-In the code, each `Emoji Card` consists of the following JSON:
+In the code, each `Emoji Card` consists of the following object:

 ```
 {
-  "title": "Beauty and the Beast",
+  title: "Beauty and the Beast",
-  "emojiImgs": "🏰🥀🎶📚🕰️",
+  emojiImgs: "🏰🥀🎶📚🕰️",
-  "genres": ["animation", "family", "fantasy"],
+  genres: ["animation", "family", "fantasy"],
-  "type": "movie",
+  type: "movie",
-  "year": 1991
+  year: 1991
 }
 ```

-Note: Click here to [learn what JSON is](https://developers.squarespace.com/what-is-json).

-To add a new card to the website, add a new JSON object in the `data.json` file.
+To add a new card to the website, add a new object in the `data.js` file.
 Make sure to separate your new object from existing objects with a comma.
 Below is an overview of each key in the `Emoji Card` object.
 Every key is required.

 ### Title 👍